 Thirdly, I focused on how learning new ways of talking about events or actions through the acquisition of a second language, affects perception and attention patterns.

 My research focuses on cross-linguistic differences in the way in which every-day events and actions are conceptualized and described (cf. Thinking for Speaking (TfS), Slobin, 1996, and Seeing for Speaking (SfS), von Stutterheim & Nuese, 2003).
 Such cross-linguistic differences represent the basis for analyses of event construal by bilingual speakers: Do they adhere to patterns from 1, or both of their languages, or are there cases of bilingual-specific event conceptualization patterns? (my dissertation work)

 I am specifically interested in the interrelation between visual and linguistic processing in language production, using eye tracking as a research method.
 I investigate whether language differences are ‘superficial’ and ‘merely’ form-related, or whether they already play a role during early phases of processing, in, for example, scene apprehension and message generation (conceptualization) processes.
 Do speakers of different languages pay attention to different aspects of events, early on, when generating a conceptual representation of the event?

-As another example, in a cross-linguistic analysis of motion event construal in French, Italian and German native speakers, we find that, in line with directional concepts expressed in motion verbs in French and Italian, speakers allocate early visual attention to the moving entity as well as the endpoint in motion event scenes, i.e., before utterance onset (Flecken et al. submitted).
+As another example, in a cross-linguistic analysis of motion event construal in French and German native speakers, we find that, in line with directional concepts expressed in motion verbs in French, speakers allocate early visual attention to the moving entity as well as the endpoint in motion event scenes, i.e., before utterance onset (Flecken et al. 2015).
 German speakers only direct their attention towards endpoints after they have started articulating their sentences.